Not So Sweet: Sugar May Drive Certain Cancers

 Those results confirmed the findings of adenocarcinoma being “less” dependent on sugar, and squamous cell carcinoma being “more” dependent.
-And the researchers found that GLUT 1 levels were also higher in four other squamous cell carcinoma cancers: head, neck, esophageal and cervical.
+The researchers found that GLUT 1 levels were also higher in four other squamous cell carcinoma cancers: head, neck, esophageal, and cervical.
 This suggests that it’s the cancer cell type itself that consumes loads of sugar, regardless of location and regional tissue type in the body.

-The latest dietary guidelines recommend that all age groups now get less than 10 percent of daily calories from added sugars.
-For children ages one to three that means less than 100 calories daily from added sugars.
-For girls ages 14- 18 the target is less than 180 calories from added sugars daily.
+The latest dietary guidelines recommend that all age groups get less than 10 percent of daily calories from added sugars.
+For children ages one to three, that means less than 100 calories daily from added sugars.
+For girls ages 14- 18, the target is less than 180 calories from added sugars daily.

 One 12-ounce can of soda contains, on average, 186 calories from sugar (39 grams per can).
 Add that can of soda, or two, to the many other foods we eat that are high in sugar and you begin to realize just how challenging it is to remove this ingredient from our daily diet.

 The best way to start is to identify foods high in sugar.
-In addition to the short list mentioned above beware of: yogurt with fruit, canned soups, salad dressings and condiments like ketchup, tomato sauces, breads, granola bars, nutrition bars and dried fruit.
+In addition to the short list mentioned above beware of yogurt with added fruit, canned soups, salad dressings and condiments (like ketchup), tomato sauces, breads, granola bars, protein bars, and dried fruit.
 Shopping the perimeter of the supermarket will help you to fill your cart with foods that tend to be lower in sugar and better for your waistline and your health.

 See other helpful articles: